There are new requirements for the Tour of Heroes app:

 HeroService and add a

-Then we wire this method with an event binding to a Back button that we add to the bottom of the component template.
+You'll wire this method with an event binding to a Back button that you'll add to the component template.

-templateUrl pointing to the template file that we just created.
+templateUrl pointing to the template file that you just created.

 Refresh the browser and see the results.